Advertisement

 a middle-aged Black woman patient consults with her male Middle-Eastern doctor

-Immunotherapy is a type of treatment that harnesses the power of your own immune system to fight disease.
-As a treatment for cancer, it has dramatically changed oncology care, and has shown particular effectiveness for certain difficult-to-treat cancers.
+Immunotherapy is a type of treatment that harnesses the power of your own immune system to control and eliminate disease.
+As a treatment for cancer, it has dramatically changed oncology care.
+It’s been particularly effective for certain difficult-to-treat cancers.

-The treatment tends to be more tolerable than chemotherapy and radiation, and it may extend the lives of patients for months or even years.
+Immunotherapy tends to be more tolerable than chemotherapy and radiation.
+It may extend the lives of patients for months or even years.

 What is immunotherapy?